Woodland Skimmer (Orthetrum monardi)

 Status and Conservation

 Orthetrum monardi is currently listed as of Least Concern in the IUCN Red List of Threatened Species.
 The status of this scarce species in South Africa is uncertain.
 It was first recorded in the country as recently as 2014.
-This species appears to be fairly sensitive to habitat damage and is mostly found in undisturbed areas.
+This species appears to be fairly sensitive to habitat damage and is mostly found in pristine, undisturbed areas.

 Distribution